wpdk/wpdk/doc/build-spdk.md

 ../wpdk/scripts/symlink_exe.sh rm
 ~~~

-The SPDK unit tests can then be run as detailed in the [SPDK documentation](https://github.com/spdk/spdk#unit-tests):
+The SPDK unit tests can be run as detailed in the [SPDK documentation](https://github.com/spdk/spdk#unit-tests):
 ~~~{.sh}
 ./test/unit/unittest.sh
 ~~~